Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Stir the egg into the milk/yeast mixture.
 Mix with a fork until blended.
 Pour this into the well and mix together with a wooden spoon to form a soft dough.

 - Turn dough out onto a floured surface and knead until smooth and elastic, about 5 minutes.

 - Shape dough into a ball and place in a greased bowl.
-Cover top of the bowl with plastic wrap or a clean towel and set in a warm draft-free place to rise until doubled in bulk, about 1 hour.
+Cover top of the bowl with plastic wrap or a clean towel and set it in a warm, draft-free place to rise until doubled in bulk, about 1 hour.

 - Gently punch down the risen dough, shape into a ball and return to the bowl to rise again for 30 minutes.

 - Again, gently punch down the dough, and turn out onto a lightly floured surface.
 Divide into 12 equal pieces.
 Roll each into a ball.
 Place on a greased baking sheet.
 Cover and set aside for about 45 minutes.

 - Make the piping mixture and spoon into a piping bag.
 Make a cross on the top of each bun.

 - Preheat oven to 450 degrees F. Bake buns until golden brown, about 15-20 minutes.
 Brush with glaze and place on wire rack to cool.

 Combine ingredients to form a stiff (but pipeable) paste).